 The best security blogs cover everything from personal security to homeland security and are a useful tool for both new students and career professionals.
-These days you can’t be too careful: there are hackers and haters out there, ready to take your identity, your money, even (given the danger of terrorism) your life.
+These days you can’t be too careful.
+There are hackers and haters out there, ready to take your identity, your money, and even (given the danger of terrorism) your life.

 What follows are ways to protect your physical self and your assets.
 There have never been more dangers to your life and property, and at the same time, more experts out there willing to offer you their opinions, their help, and best advice.

 We culled the blogosphere for the best, most respected security-related bloggers out there.
-The topic of security is vast: there is internet security, personal security, homeland security, and many more.
+The topic of security is vast.
+There is internet security, personal security, homeland security, and many more.
 So we divided the blogs we found into categories:

-Bruce Schneider is probably the most well-known name that you can recognize in our list, and was even called a “security guru” by The Economist group.
-He has written books, hundreds of articles, essays and security papers on security matters.
-At the same time, he is a known figure in the media environment, which recognizes him as an important voice for the online security, not only for his knowledge on the matter, but also because he knows how to express his opinions.
+Bruce Schneider is probably the most well-known name that you can recognize in our list and be even called a “security guru” by The Economist group.
+He has written books, hundreds of articles, essays, and security papers on security matters.
+At the same time, he is a known figure in the media environment, which recognizes him as an important voice for online security, not only for his knowledge on the matter but also because he knows how to express his opinions.

 This security blog is run by Richard Bejtlich, Chief Security Officer at Mandiant and author of many books on security.

-With an extensive background on cyber-criminal world and malicious attacks on enterprise networks, he shares his experience on digital defense, network monitoring and detection on his security blog.
-Since a great number of network attacks come from China, he specializes on Chinese online criminals.
+With an extensive background in the cyber-criminal world and malicious attacks on enterprise networks, he shares his experience in digital defense, network monitoring, and detection on his security blog.
+Since a great number of network attacks come from China, he specializes in Chinese online criminals.